Uploading...

 Chinese is a Tonal Language

-Tone is fundamental when translating from English to Chinese language.
+Tone is fundamental when translating from English to Chinese.
 This is different from intonation, which refers to vocal fluctuations when speaking (you use intonation in English when your voice rises at the end of a sentence to indicate a question).
 In Chinese, many words might sound the same to outsiders, but the tone conveys a precise meaning.

 The difference between praise and insult could be as simple as a slight tonal shift.
 For example, the word “ma” could mean mother or horse (among other words), depending on the tone.
 You definitely don’t want to confuse the two when addressing someone’s mother!
 You must use the right tone when speaking the Chinese language.
 In fact, you could create unintentional confusion or offence if you don’t.